 Unlike enterprise software that is typically sold by sales teams, consumer internet businesses like Revolve grow by a combination of product virality, paid advertisement or incentives.

-It is relatively expensive for Revolve to acquire new users, with the company spending 46.5% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency indicates Revolve has to compete for users and points to Revolve likely having to continue to invest to maintain growth.
+It is expensive for Revolve to acquire new users, with the company spending 54.9% of its gross profit on marketing over the last year.
+This level of sales and marketing spend efficiency indicates Revolve is not highly differentiated and points to Revolve likely having to continue to invest to maintain growth.

 Earnings & Free Cash Flow